-PRODUCTION AGREEMENT
+HBO ENTERTAINMENT PRODUCTION AGREEMENT

-THIS AGREEMENT is made and entered into between HBO Entertainment ("Employer") and the INTERNATIONAL ALLIANCE OF THEATRICAL STAGE EMPLOYES, MOVING PICTURE TECHNICIANS, ARTISTS and ALLIED CRAFTS OF THE UNITED STATES AND CANADA, AFL-CIO, CLC ("Union").
+THIS AGREEMENT is made and entered into between HBO Entertainment ("Employer") and the INTERNATIONAL ALLIANCE OF THEATRICAL STAGE EMPLOYEES, MOVING PICTURE TECHNICIANS, ARTISTS and ALLIED CRAFTS OF THE UNITED STATES AND CANADA, AFL-CIO, CLC ("Union").

-Employer is engaged in the production of filmed dramatic episodic and mini-series television programs throughout the United States for first exhibition on the Home Box Office Pay Television Service.
+Employer is engaged in the production of filmed dramatic episodic and mini-series television programs throughout the United States for first exhibition on the Home Box Office Pay Television Service and the Cinemax Pay Television Service.
 The Union represents motion picture technicians and artisans whose services are utilized by the Employer in connection with its productions.
 It is the intent of the parties hereto that this Agreement establish the wages and working conditions applicable to such motion picture production technicians and artisans.